Johannes Kepler: Astrology

 Like Ptolemy, Kepler considered astrology as the counterpart to astronomy, and as being of equal interest and value.
 However, in the following years, the two subjects drifted apart until astrology was no longer practiced among professional astronomers.

-Sir Oliver Lodge observed that Kepler was somewhat disdainful of astrology in his own day, as he was "continually attacking and throwing sarcasm at astrology, but it was the only thing for which people would pay him, and on it after a fashion he lived."
-Nonetheless, Kepler spent a huge amount of time trying to restore astrology on a firmer philosophical footing, composing numerous astrological calendars, more than 800 nativities, and a number of treaties dealing with the subject of astrology proper.
+Sir Oliver Lodge observed that Kepler was somewhat disdainful of astrology in his own day, as he was "continually attacking and throwing sarcasm at astrology, but it was the only thing for which people would pay him, and on it after a fashion he lived.
+Nonetheless, Kepler spent a huge amount of time trying to restore astrology on a firmer philosophical footing, composing numerous astrological calendars, more than 800 nativities, and a number of treatises dealing with the subject of astrology proper.

 De Fundamentis

-In his bid to become imperial astronomer, Kepler wrote De Fundamentis (1601), whose full title can be translated as “On Giving Astrology Sounder Foundations”, as a short foreword to one of his yearly almanacs.
+In his bid to become imperial astronomer, Kepler wrote De Fundamentis (1601), whose full title can be translated as "On Giving Astrology Sounder Foundations", as a short foreword to one of his yearly almanacs.

-In this work, Kepler describes the effects of the Sun, Moon, and the planets in terms of their light and their influences upon humors, finalizing with Kepler's view that the Earth possesses a soul with some sense of geometry.
+In this work, Kepler describes the effects of the Sun, Moon, and the planets in terms of their light and their influences upon humors, concluding with Kepler's view that the Earth possesses a soul with some sense of geometry.
 Stimulated by the geometric convergence of rays formed around it, the world-soul is sentient but not conscious.
 As a shepherd is pleased by the piping of a flute without understanding the theory of musical harmony, so likewise Earth responds to the angles and aspects made by the heavens but not in a conscious manner.
 Eclipses are important as omens because the animal faculty of the Earth is violently disturbed by the sudden intermission of light, experiencing something like emotion and persisting in it for some time.

-Kepler surmises that the Earth has "cycles of humors" as living animals do, and gives for an example that "the highest tides of the sea are said by sailors to return after nineteen years around the same days of the year".
+Kepler surmises that the Earth has "cycles of humors" as living animals do, and provides as an example: "the highest tides of the sea are said by sailors to return after nineteen years around the same days of the year".
 (This may refer to the 18.6-year lunar node precession cycle.)
 Kepler advocates searching for such cycles by gathering observations over a period of many years, "and so far this observation has not been made".